KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### DEFNA Board Dinner

 DEFNA had a board dinner to discuss business.
 It was a pleasure to be treated to a gourmet meal at 21c Museum Hotel [Counting House](https://countinghousenc.com/) restaurant.
+It was an unforgettable experience.

 I had oysters for the first time and particularly enjoyed the scallops and smoked trout dip.